xinabox/pxt-parse-json/README.md

 **NOTE:**

-Although json structure with spaces and line feed would work, it is recommended to avoid spaces and line feeds instead, use unformatted json to avoid unexpected results.
+Although json structure with spaces and line feed would work, it is recommended to avoid spaces and line feeds.
+Instead, use unformatted json to avoid unexpected results.

 **Simple json**